AlexNaga/rpi-web-of-things/README.md

 ## Usage

-This module depends on the [BCM2835](http://www.airspayce.com/mikem/bcm2835/) library that must be installed on your board before you can actually use this module.
+This application depends on the [BCM2835](http://www.airspayce.com/mikem/bcm2835/) library that must be installed on your board before you can actually use this application.
 You also need to have Node.js installed.
 [How to install Node.js on Raspberry Pi](https://github.com/cncjs/cncjs/wiki/Setup-Guide:-Raspberry-Pi-%7C-Install-Node.js-Manually)

 1. Clone this repository or download the `.zip` file.